Consultation on the Adult Support and Protection (Scotland) Act 2007: updated Code of Practice and Guidance for Adult Protection Committees

-It is recognised that Scottish Government have recently consulted on an ASP Guidance for General Practitioners and primary care teams, for which Social Work Scotland has previously provided feedback and recommendations.
+It is recognised that the Scottish Government have recently consulted on an ASP Guidance for General Practitioners and primary care teams, for which Social Work Scotland has previously provided feedback and recommendations.
 In addition to this, the current consultation on APC Guidance is also underway.
-It is recommended that comment and feedback provided in relation to the suite of supportive documents to guide practice take cognisance of amendments made across these documents to ensure continuity of content within the resources.
+It is recommended that comments and feedback be provided in relation to the suite of supportive documents to guide practice take cognisance of amendments made across these documents to ensure continuity of content within the resources.

 Social Work Scotland recommendations reflect the involvement and feedback of the Adult Support and Protection Network.

 A summary of key points for consideration in the ASP Code of Practice is detailed below.